PradeepKrGupta/Bus_Tracking_System--pkg/README.md

-# Real-Time Bus Tracking System
+# AWS Cloud Based Real-Time Bus Tracking System

 ## Overview
 This project is a cross-platform mobile application built with React Native that enables real-time tracking and navigation of vehicles.
 It utilizes AWS services such as EC2, Amplify, and Cognito for the backend infrastructure.